ADS

 Definition

-American Depositary Shares (ADS) are financial instruments that allow non-U.S. companies to issue and trade their shares in the U.S. securities market.
-ADS represent shares of a foreign company and are issued by U.S. banks.
+American Depositary Shares (ADS) are a financial instrument that allows non-U.S. companies to issue and trade their shares in the U.S. securities market.
+ADS represent shares of a foreign company and are issued by a U.S. bank.
 Each ADS typically represents a certain number of foreign shares.
 Through ADS, investors can conveniently invest in foreign companies in the U.S. market without directly purchasing foreign stocks.
-ADS provide a pathway for foreign companies to access the U.S. capital market and offer U.S. investors more investment options.
+ADS provide foreign companies with a pathway to access U.S. capital markets while offering U.S. investors more investment options.

 Origin